-- 9.1.
+- 11.1.
 The SDC is responsible for maintaining expectations and requirements for members of the Synodical Diaconate.
-These expectations include: - Ongoing prayer for Synodical Diaconate members and their ministries. - Participation in continuing education. - Maintaining the integrity of local ministerial call. - Completing of a boundary workshop (Safe Church) and Anti-racism training. - Continuing to meet regularly with pastor/supervisor and congregation/agency leadership. - Conducting themselves in a manner appropriate for a member in public ministry (e.g., social media posts). - Encouraging others to use their gifts in the ministry of the Church and service to the world. - 9.2.
+These expectations include: - Ongoing prayer for Synodical Diaconate members and their ministries

+- Participation in continuing education - Participation as needed in building of Synodical Diaconate structure - Maintaining the integrity of local ministerial call - Completing of a boundary workshop (Safe Church) and Anti-racism training. - Continuing to meet regularly with pastor/supervisor and congregation/agency leadership - Conducting themselves in a manner appropriate to a member of a public ministry (e.g. social media posts). - Encouraging others to use their gifts in the ministry of the Church and service to the world - 11.2.
 Members of the Synodical Diaconate do not enjoy the same mobility as other ministers within the wider church as the roster of the Synodical Diaconate is not an official roster of the ELCA.
 General rules for mobility within the Metropolitan New York Synod (leaves, etc.) will follow the guidelines noted above.
 For situations not cited here, the guidelines for ELCA Ministers of Word and Service will be consulted.
-In all cases a valid Letter of Call will be required to maintain membership in the Synodical Diaconate unless one is On Leave from Call, or some other acceptable status, according to the decision of the Bishop and/or Synod Council. - 9.3.
-Members who seek a status of On Leave from Call (OLFC) must complete the application for OLFC status and submit it to the SDC and the Bishop.
-While the member is OLFC, annual reports must be filed with both the SDC and the Bishop.
-This paperwork is mandatory and may result in removal from the roster if not submitted.
-Both the application and annual report can be found on the Synod website. - Normative Pattern: Upon endorsement by the SDC and approval by the Bishop, OLFC Deacons may be retained on the roster of the synod for a maximum of 3-years beginning at the completion of the active call.
+In all cases a valid Letter of Call will be required to maintain membership in the Synodical Diaconate unless one is On Leave from Call, or some other acceptable status, according to the decision of the Bishop and/or Synod Council. - 11.3.
+During a pastoral vacancy the guideline cited in 8.3 will be followed.
+However, during these transitions it is not uncommon for the congregation to rely more on a Synod Deacon for leadership and support.
+The synod deacon must understand they are not a 'temporary pastor' and direct all pastoral situations to the Coverage or Interim Pastor and/or Dean of the Conference. - 11.4.
+Members who seek a status of On Leave from Call must complete the appropriate paperwork and file it with the SDC and the Bishop.
+Annual reports must be filed with both the SDC and the Bishop (there is a special report for those On Leave from Call).
+This paperwork is mandatory and can result in disciplinary action if not filed.

+Normative Pattern: Upon endorsement by the SDC and the Bishop, they may be retained on the roster of the synod for a maximum of 3-years beginning at the completion of the active call.